adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 > &ldquo;In the traditional web model the browser will typically be able use a cached version of the page and linked resources.<br><br>
 > &ldquo;In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes.&rdquo;

-One of the supposed benefits to SPAs is speed.
-So if you want users to enjoy a fast experience, the application will need to cache pages, using memory, local storage, client-side databases or cookies.
+If we want users to enjoy the same, fast experience, we'll need to mimic the native browser behaviour in Javascript.
+The application will need to store pages in a cache by using memory, local storage, client-side databases or cookies.

-Also, the application needs to determine *when* to retrieve these pages.
-To do this it will need to differentiate between:
+The application will also need to determine *when* to retrieve these pages.
+As part of this it will need to differentiate between:

 * a user changing the URL (by clicking a link or typing a URL in the location bar); and
 * [manually pressing back or forward](http://stackoverflow.com/questions/2008806/how-to-detect-if-the-user-clicked-the-back-button) which is not easy to solve.